 The Bodhisatta was once a blacksmith.
 He made the greatest needle ever in order to impress the father of a beautiful woman and win her hand in marriage.

 The Bodhisatta was once a wild boar.
-He and his brother were adopted and raised by a woman, and when she sold the brother as meat, the Bodhisatta told him to accept his fate gracefully in such a perfect manner that the king took them to live in the palace.
+He and his brother were adopted and raised by a woman.
+When she sold the brother as meat, the Bodhisatta told him to accept his fate gracefully in such a perfect manner that when the king heard his words, he took them to live in the palace.

 The Bodhisatta was once a farmer.
 At the behest of a crow, whose wife wanted to eat the Bodhisatta’s beautiful eyes, a snake bit the Bodhisatta.
 As the Bodhisatta lay on the ground dying, his crab friend grabbed the snake and crow by their necks with his claws, and after the snake sucked the venom out of the wound, reviving the Bodhisatta, the crab killed them both.

 The Bodhisatta was once an ascetic.
 When he renounced the world, he gave his wealth, wife, and son to his greedy brother, who stopped giving alms and killed the son so he’d get the entire fortune for himself.
 When he learned of this, the Bodhisatta came back to rebuke him, and the brother started giving charity again.

 The Bodhisatta was once Indra, king of the gods.
 After a false ascetic raped his chief queen, a king banished all religious men.
 Because of this, his subjects became wicked and went to hell.
 The Bodhisatta went to earth to change the king’s mind and put people back on the path of righteousness.

 The Bodhisatta was once an ascetic.
-He smelled a lotus, and a tree fairy accused him of stealing its scent.
+He sniffed a lotus, and a tree fairy accused him of stealing its scent.
 He thanked her for helping him stay pure.

 The Bodhisatta was once Indra, king of the gods.
 Seven brothers had become ascetics, but they were not diligent in their practice.
 The Bodhisatta went to earth in the form of a parrot to shame them by speaking praise of proper ascetics.